-My name is Peter R. Mason and I studied Fine Art at Stafford College of Art, Leeds University and gained my masters at Birmingham University.
+My name is Peter R. Mason and I studied Fine Art at Stafford College of Art, Leeds University gaining my masters at Birmingham University.
 I am now known as the Post Pop Art Man as I create images with used postage stamps.
 I am inspired by the Pop Art movement and particularly admire the works of Roy Lichtenstein and Andy Warhol.
 My portraits and images are created by recycling postage stamps into pixelated images to create portraits and designs both figurative and non-representational.
-Each stamp represents a pixel.
-I start by drawing the image on canvas dividing the surface into stamp sized rectangles, but I often use more than one stamp per single rectangle.
-Stamps are sorted by colour, design and postmark pattern, and then I begin the process of finding appropriate stamps before cutting and shaping them and finally gluing them to the canvas surface.
-I have work owned and commissioned by clients in America, Australia, France, Netherlands and Portugal as well as in the UK.
+I have work owned and commissioned by clients in America, Australia, France, Netherlands, Belgium and Portugal as well as in the UK.

 - I was commissioned by Whiteley’s Shopping Centre in Bayswater, to create a portrait of the Queen to celebrate her Diamond Jubilee.
 This is one of my largest stamp image measuring 305 cm x 488 cm, using over 30,000 stamps and hung in the Central Atrium within Whiteleys.

 - Another large portrait of the Queen was created to celebrate her nine decades as monarch and is made from nine 92 cm square canvases using 30,001 stamps.

 - ‘The Sergeant Pepper Diptych’ has been displayed in several Ripley’s ‘Believe It or Not’ attractions.
 [View in ‘Archive 2’]